kkholodilin/Test_HE/06-Tenure.md

 </div>
 Sources: CSU RSFSR and Rosstat.

 In 1940, the surface-based proxy for the homeownership rate was at around 30\%, which is similar to the HOR in the United Kingdom at that time.
 During the following 50 years, with an exception of a short period in the late 1950s, the HOR in Russia declined.
 How can it be explained?
 First, the Soviet system was ideologically opposed to any form of the private property, in particular, for housing.
 For example, the Civil code of 1964 imposed various restrictions on the transfer of the privately owned housing.
 Typically, only small houses with total area not exceeding 60 m$^2$ could be privately owned.
 Secondly, since the end of the 1950s, a large-scale housing construction program had been implemented, when predominantly large apartment buildings were erected.
 Thirdly, as seen in Figure \@ref(fig:UrbanizationRussia), in 1959 the parity between the urban and rural population was attained.
 After that, the majority of the Russian population started to be the urban dwellers.
 This contributed to the further decrease of the HOR, since homeownership in the cities tends to be smaller than in the country side.
 After the collapse of the Soviet Union, the opposite trend began.
 In the early 1990s, Russia, together with many other countries from Eastern and Central Europe, chose the "American way of development'' and opted for expansion of its homeowner class.
 In the 1990s, this objective was attained mainly through a mass privatization of the existing housing stock.
 People were allowed to privatize for free the housing they occupied at the moment of the reform.
 Since many people were occupying rooms in the shared apartments, they privatized rooms, not entire dwellings.
 Thus, a unique roomwise homeownership institution emerged.
 In the 2000s, when the most part of the housing was already privatized, the further expansion of the homeownership started to be fed by the development of the mortgage financing.
 As a result, the vast majority of Russian population became homeowners.
-In 2017, the HOR  is about 86\% in the urban areas and 87\% in the whole country.
+In 2018, the HOR  was about 88\% in the urban areas and 89\% in the whole country.
 In the rural areas, where single-family houses dominate, the HOR is slightly higher than in the cities.
-However, between 1980 and 2017 this gap has almost disappeared: it decreased from approximately 14 to 1 percentage point.
+However, between 1980 and 2018 this gap has almost disappeared: it decreased from approximately 14 to 1 percentage point.

 The interregional differences of the HOR in Russia are quite big, as Figure \@ref(fig:MapHORRussia) shows.
 It displays the surface-based HOR proxy at the subject of federation (oblasts and autonomous republics) level.